Northeast COVID-19 updates: Cases now 39; Meghalaya reports first case; Manipur to help stranded students and more

 https://platform.twitter.com/widgets.js

-In a video message, Meghalaya chief minister Conrad Sangma said that one of possible explanation of the person acquiring the infection was related to a family member.
+In a video message, CM Sangma said that it was possible that the patient contracted the infection from a family member.
 However, he added that all possible angles were being looked into.

-“On the preliminary investigation, the information that is coming to us, is that one of the relatives of the concerned person had a travel history to one of the infected countries and was back in Shillong before the 14-day quarantine period was over,” Sangma said.
-The relative had registered himself with 108 and remained in self quarantine and remained asymptomatic.
+“On the preliminary investigation, the information that is coming to us, is that one of the relatives of the concerned person had a travel history to one of the infected countries and was back in Shillong before the 14-day quarantine period was over,” CM Sangma said.
+The relative had registered himself with 108, had self-quarantine but remained asymptomatic.

 Manipur credits Rs 2,000 to stranded students

-Manipur Chief Minister N. Biren Singh said that an amount of Rs.
-2000 each has been credited to the bank accounts of around 2700 students stranded in different part of the country through an online portal namely www.tengbang.in.
+Manipur Chief Minister N Biren Singh said that an amount of Rs 2,000 each has been credited to the bank accounts of around 2,700 students stranded in different parts of the country through an online portal namely www.tengbang.in.

 CM Biren Singh said that as many as 17,900 students have registered their grievances through the portal.

-He appealed to the Manipuris, who are stranded, not to worry as the state government has already deputed senior IAS officers for each state to address the grievances faced by them, wherever they may be.
+He appealed to them not to worry as the state government has already deputed senior IAS officers for each state to address the grievances faced by them, wherever they may be.

 ALSO READ | In Assam, coronavirus lockdown is breaking the chain of the traditional Bihu economy